- Members Info

 2016 – FHC enter a record 53 teams, including a 12 team intra-club U8 league and a 6 team intra-club U10 league.

-– Both of the Men’s and Women’s top two teams (Premier League and Premier League Reserves) make it to the finals in their grades.
-A first in our 82 year history.
+– Both of the mens and womens top two teams (Premier League and Premier League Reserves) make it to the finals in their grades.

 FHC’s proud history of contributing to our local community!
 The major donations to the Footscray Hospital and the Footscray and Yarraville Spastic Children’s Society in the 1940’s started a commitment by FHC to, whenever possible; contribute back to our local communities.
-Later causes supported by FHC include Red Cross Calling, The Spastic Society (again), Cancer cure organisations and Beyond Blue.
+Later causes supported by FHC include Red Cross Calling, The Spastic Society (again), Cancer cure organisations, Beyond Blue and an orphanage in Vietnam.

 Premier League All Star Teams